 After Equustek: The Risks of Global Takedown Orders from National Courts

-The Equustek decision was greeted with elation from rights holders such as the music and movie industry, which the possibility of using Canadian court orders to mandate the removal of search results on a global basis.
+The Equustek decision was greeted with elation from rights holders such as the music and movie industry, which envisioned the possibility of using Canadian court orders to mandate the removal of search results on a global basis.
 Yet, despite claims that the case would effectively require internet intermediaries to adopt “an affirmative duty to take steps to prevent the Internet from becoming a black market,” the reality is that the Supreme Court expressly rejected any monitoring requirement or the attribution of liability based merely on facilitating access to unlawful or infringing content.

 The decision may have stopped short of creating a new liability framework, but it did open the door to three internet-related legal risks that strike at the heart of global internet governance: protracted litigation; increased power for internet intermediaries; and expansion of the Equustek approach to a broad range of legal disciplines.

 Protracted litigation: The most obvious consequence of the Supreme Court’s approach in Equustek was the likelihood of it sparking protracted cross-border litigation, with the further possibility of competing court orders from different jurisdictions.
 Indeed, in the aftermath of the decision, Google filed suit in US court, seeking to block its application there.
-With no party contesting Google’s arguments, a US court the Canadian order “threatens free speech on the global internet.”
+With no party contesting Google’s arguments, a US court concluded that the Canadian order “threatens free speech on the global internet.”
 Of particular concern to the court was the effect on statutory immunities granted to internet intermediaries through the Communications Decency Act (CDA).
 The court ruled that the CDA protections, which largely immunize internet intermediaries from liability for the content or postings of third parties, would be lost as a result of the Canadian court order.

 Armed with the US court order, Google returned to the BC courts, seeking a ruling that would vary the scope of the initial order that was upheld by the Supreme Court of Canada.
 The BC Supreme Court denied Google’s request to vary the injunction, distinguishing between an order inconsistent with the safe harbour protections and a violation of the First Amendment concluding that “the U.S. decision does not establish that the injunction requires Google to violate American law.”
 Rather, the order prevented any injunctive action against Google to be enforced in US courts.
 As of February 2019, the case is still working its way through the courts.